 Ans.
 The JAD stands for Joint Application Development.
 It involves the user/client in the complete design and development phase from start to end.

 Ques.50.
 What is ETL?

 Ans.
-Extraction, Transformation, and Load is a data processing method mainly used in data warehousing.
-ETL is a recurring activity (daily, weekly, monthly) of a Data warehouse system.
+ETL stands for Extraction, Transformation, and Load.
+It is a data processing method mainly used in data warehousing.
+It is a recurring activity (daily, weekly, monthly) of a Data warehouse system.

-In simpler words, it extracts data from various sources, do a few processes on them in the staging area (like calculations, concatenation, analysis, etc.), and then finally upload the whole thing in the data warehouse.
+In simpler words, it extracts data from various sources.
+Perform a few processes on them in the staging area (like calculations, concatenation, analysis, etc.).
+And then finally upload the whole thing in the data warehouse.

 Ques.51.
 Do you think testing knowledge required as a business analyst?

 Ans.
 Yes, although the job profile requirements are different.
 However, to make sure the products meet the expectations of the end-user BA is required to be involved in each phase of testing to validate it.

 Ans.
 Black box testing is a type of testing where the entire unit is tested as a whole.
 It is without considering the contents or how the inner components and units are tested.
 The tester only checks the input and the output of the system, nothing about the technicalities of the system.

 Ans.
 The Kano analysis is a graph used to analyze customer requirements.
 It is used to measure satisfaction, needs, and what the client wants.